PlastChem/DB/README.md

 > Identifying and addressing chemicals and polymers of concern

-<span style="color: red;">This repository will be continuously updated with all
+<span style="color: red;">This repository contains all the code that was used
-code that was used to create the PlastChem DB after the launch of the PlastChem report on 2023-03-14.</span>
+to create the a beta version for the PlastChem DB.
+This beta version has then been manually curated to create version 1.00 which was included as part of the launch of the PlastChem report on 2023-03-14.</span>

 The [PlastChem](https://zenodo.org/records/10701706) database was assembled from the raw data of seven data sets.
 Five are openly available and this repository